 - SSL setup timing: The time it takes to establish an SSL connection.

-After you define your KPIs, it is easy to visualize them in New Relic Insights.
-Insights is a single location to view all the data that New Relic products gather.
-Insights data consists of events, and each event has an event type, a timestamp, and key-value attributes.
-For more information about events, see Data collection.
+After you define your KPIs, it is easy to visualize them in New Relic dashboards.
+Dashboards provide a single location to view all the data that New Relic products gather.
+Dashboards data consists of events, and each event has an event type, a timestamp, and key-value attributes.

 - Example: Component performance compared against baselines

-Continuing the examples from above, this table illustrates the maturity of your application performance over a period of time based on deployment milestones.
+Continuing the examples in this document, the following table illustrates the maturity of your application performance over a period of time based on deployment milestones.
 Each milestone will serve as a new baseline for your applications:

 After your migration, compare these baselines against your migration acceptance testing baselines.